seqan/learning-resources/doc/nanocourse/bitvectors.md

     Bitvector(size_t const count)
     {
-        data.resize((count + 63) / 64); // the +63 are a trick to round up the fraction.
+        data.resize((count + 63) / 64); // the +63 is a trick to round up the fraction.
     }

     bool read(size_t const i) const
     {
         // We need to find the correct group for bit i.
-        // For example, if i is 10 it will be the 10th bit in the first 64bit-group,
+        // For example, if i is 10 it will be the 10th bit in the first 64 bit-group,
         // if i is 70 it will be the 6th bit in the second. size_t group_index = /*TODO: In which data entry (group) can we find bit i?*/;

         // Now that we identified the correct entry.
-We nee to know the relative position of i within its group,
+We need to know the relative position of i within its group,
         // e.g. for i == 70, the group_index is 1 (second group starting with 0) and the relative position x is 6.
         size_t x = /*TODO: what is the relative position of bit i?*/;